gucci1909/Jio-Mart-Website-Clone/README.md

 # Jio Mart

-> KindMeal.my is Malaysia's leading meat-free lifestyle platform, indulging you with delicious discounted vegetarian meals at cozy environments.
-I've made the clone website of kindmeal.my .
-I've created Home page , Signup page , Login page and Kindmeal products page
+> JioMart is an online grocery store that provides 50,000+ grocery products at discounted rates at your doorstep through an express delivery system.
+It was a group project and we made the clone website of Jiomart in which we created Home page , Signup page , Login page and 2 products page - Fruits and Fashion page in which sorting , filtering and api's are used , Cart page and Delivery location page

 ## Built With